A Guide to Measuring And Improving Email Bounce Rate

 Keeping email bounce rates as low as possible is your ticket to higher deliverability.

-What is email bounce rate?
+What is the email bounce rate?

 The Non-Delivery Report (NDR) contains the details of the particular problem with that email delivery.
 The recipient's tab of sent marketing emails holds complete information regarding the bounce type and server response.

-What causes an email bounce rate?
+What causes an email to bounce?

 • The recipient's server is down, and they couldn't receive the email at the moment.